 When I flew, it was only for holidays.
 This guide applies to only that part of flying, holidays.
 I do not have experience in flying for work or to see family on the other side of the world.
 In that case, I can imagine it being very hard or even impossible to ditch the plane.
 Flying for work is something you have to do.
 Flying to the other side of the world for a holiday is a choice.
 That’s why today I am talking about that choice and how you can make different ones.

-Step 1: Speak up about not flying
+Step 1: talk about not flying

 In this sense, stop flying is just like stopping to drink alcohol.
 If people see you drink anyway, they’ll say something about it.
 That for me really helped, with flying.
 People will support you and understand if you refuse things.
 If you turn down that wine, they’ll think: he/she/they wants to get healthier.
 If you mention not flying, they’ll think: she/he/they wants to live sustainable.
 In my case pronouncing my concerns and telling people I did not want to fly any longer helped them understand it.
 My dad and I used to always go on a holiday by plane and by telling him I did want to go on holiday but not by plane, he understood.
 From that point on people know your values and you can move on.